HR-CMGT/MGDD-unity/spritesheets.md

 ### Set a condition for a transition
 We want to show our animations only after a condition happens.
 If Link moves right, we show the 'moveright' animation.
-- Set a transition property in the Animator.
-Click the 'plus' in the Animator Parameters window.
-Add a `float`
+- To set a transition property in the Animator, click the 'plus' in the Animator Parameters window.
+- Add a `float` property
 - Name the property `speed`
 - Click the white transition arrow that points from 'moveleft' to 'moveright'
 - Add a **condition** in the inspector.
-Also untick 'exit time'
 - Set the condition to **speed greater than 0**
+- While you're here, you can also untick 'exit time'.
+This means that the animation won't finish playing before a transition.
 - Do the same thing for the transition from right to left, but set the condition to **speed smaller than 0**
 - Run the game.
 We still only see one animation.
 That is because the **speed** property is not updated.

 ### Update Animator properties
 We want to update the speed property when Link changes direction.
 We can do this from the 'MoveLink' script.
-First we get a reference to the Animator, and then we can change the speed property!
+After reading the player input, we can pass the horizontal input value to the the speed property.
 ```
 Vector3 direction = new Vector3(Input.GetAxisRaw("Horizontal"), Input.GetAxisRaw("Vertical"));

-Animator anim = GetComponent<Animator>();
-anim.SetFloat("speed", direction.x);
+GetComponent<Animator>().SetFloat("speed", direction.x);
 ```
 Press play.
 If all went well, Link shows a different animation when moving left or right!